zendesk/arturo/README.md

 make much sense to deploy a feature to one user of a Basecamp project but not to others, so 37Signals would probably want a per-project or per-account basis.

-`Arturo.feature_recipient` is intended to support these many use cases.
-It is a block that returns the current "thing" (a user, account, project, university, ...) that is a member of the category that is the basis for deploying new features.
-Like `Arturo.permit_management`, it is configured in `config/initializers/arturo_initializer.rb`.
+`Arturo::FeatureAvailability#feature_recipient` is intended to support these many use cases.
+It is a method that returns the current "thing" (a user, account, project, university, ...) that is a member of the category that is the basis for deploying new features.
 It should return an `Object` that responds to `#id`.
-If you want to deploy features on a per-user basis, a reasonable implementation might be

-    Arturo.feature_recipient do
-      current_user
-    end

-or

-    Arturo.feature_recipient do
-      signed_in_person
-    end

-If, on the other hand, you have accounts that have many users and you want to deploy features on a per-account basis, a reasonable implementation might be
+The default implementation simply returns `current_user`.
+Like `Arturo::FeatureManagement#may_manage_features?`, this method can be configured in `config/initializers/arturo_initializer.rb`.
+If you want to deploy features on a per-account basis, a reasonable implementation might be

     Arturo.feature_recipient do
       current_account